MamaLilya/mars-terraformer/README.md

 ### Installation
 1. Clone or download the project
+2. **Set up Firebase (for save/load functionality):**
+   - Copy `firebase.js.template` to `firebase.js`
+   - Get your Firebase configuration from [Firebase Console](https://console.firebase.google.com/)
+   - Replace the placeholder values in `firebase.js` with your actual config
+   - Enable Realtime Database in your Firebase project
-2. Start a local web server in the project directory:
+3. Start a local web server in the project directory:
    ```bash
    # Using Python 3
    python -m http.server 8000